jinweelee/notebooks/general_notebook.md

 * Hmmnn, okay it seems that if we an intermediate `.done`, the pipeline will not rerun as long as the final `.done` is still there.

+## --config variables

+`snakemake -s test.Snakefile --config variable='one'`

+`variable = config['variable']`

+`rule all:`

+	input:
+		'one.done' if variable == 'one' else 'two.done'

+`rule first:`

+	output:
+		touch('one.done' if variable == 'one' else 'two.done')
+	run:
+		pass

+So it seems that we have to restate the config variable in the snakefile

 ##Misc